Mondays, Wednesdays, and Fridays, 10–11 AM, room MATH 203 (Mathematics building)

 Your homework will be marked on correctness, completeness, rigor, and elegance.
 A correct answer will not earn full marks unless it is completely justified, in a rigorous manner, and written in a logical sequence that is easy to follow and confirm.
 I plan on being pedantic about completeness of solutions (for example, if you invoke Euler's theorem to assert that aφ(q) ≡ 1 (mod q), you need to explicity acknowledge the fact that a must be relatively prime to q).
 Part of the goal of this course is to provide training and practice at writing proofs with sufficient rigor to be accepted by research journals.

+You are very welcome to come by my office hours and ask questions about the lecture material, homework/group work problems, clarity of style in proof writing, or related mathematical content.
+If office hours conflict with your schedule, you may make an appointment with me via email; you are also welcome to just drop by my office and see if I'm there—about half the time, I'll be free to talk right then.
 Students are allowed to consult one another concerning the homework problems, but your submitted solutions must be written by you in your own words.
 If two students submit virtually identical answers to a question, both can be found guilty of plagiarism.